 Adult Day Care Facilities

 These professionals work alongside teachers, physicians, physical therapists, social workers, psychologists, and other healthcare and educational professionals.
 Speech-Language Pathologists and Audiologist are in demand for full-time employment as well as part-time and per diem opportunities.

-Speech-Language Pathologists – A master’s degree in speech-language pathology is necessary to begin work in the profession.
-Speech-Language Pathologist must also be certified by the American Speech and Hearing Association and may be required to hold state licensure depending on the state in which one chooses to work.
+Speech-Language Pathology – A Master of Science degree in Speech-LanguagePathology (MS/SLP) is necessary to begin work in the profession.
+A Speech-Language Pathologist must also be certified by the American Speech and Hearing Association (ASHA) and may be required to hold state licensure depending on the state in which one chooses to work.